 As a recruiter, it’s hard to predict exactly what drivers may ask, but prepare answers for common questions.
 This will likely include questions about home time, pay, benefits, and equipment among other things.
 Before you end the conversation, make sure the driver is clear about the job offer.
 Transparency upfront supports long-term retention.

-Truck driver interview questions are an opportunity to get to know potential candidates and focus on drivers who will boost retention.
-Each type of question will draw out information about driver candidates and works well in a conversational interview.
+Good truck driver interview questions give you the opportunity to get to know potential drivers so you can focus on boosting retention.
 When drivers and carriers connect transparently over a job that is a mutually good fit, the interview time is well worth the investment.